Agenda: European Power Distribution (T&D) Sessions | 28th-30th November

 of Technology where he worked on applied mechanics for biorobotic

 systems.
-For the past 4 years Kaspar has been driving the digital grid
+Previously Kaspar was driving the digital grid transformation

-transformation process in Elektrilevi, Estonia's largest DSO.
-The Digital
+process in Elektrilevi, Estonia's largest DSO where the Digital Network

-Network Technology department is an interdisciplinary energy systems
+Technology department functions as a interdisciplinary energy systems

 engineering and operations workshop.
-As Head of Department, Kaspar is
+As Head of Department, Kaspar was

 responsible for Elektrilevi's Smart Grid development vision, execution